 Joint Airport Investigation Teams (JAITs) investigate serious and organised crime in the aviation sector, focusing on the 10 major airports.
 These teams are based at Sydney, Melbourne, Brisbane, Adelaide and Perth international airports and can be deployed to any of the major airports.
 JAITs include representatives from the AFP, Australian Customs and Border Protection Service and state and territory police.

 These teams work together within the airport environment to help reassure the travelling public and prevent criminal and terrorist-related activity within the airport.
 Find out more...

 Crime Prevention Liaison Officers

-Regional Rapid Deployment Teams (RRDTs) deliver the AFP's Counter Terrorist First Response function at Australia's regional airports.
-RRDTs provide a highly visible presence by deploying to regional Australian airports, responding to emerging situations and conducting airside and landside patrols.
+The regional rapid deployment (RRD) capability delivers the AFP's counter terrorist first response function at Australia's regional airports.
+The RRD capability provides a highly visible presence by deploying to regional Australian airports, responding to emerging situations and conducting airside and landside patrols.
 Find out more...